CodeWringer/strive-foundryVTT/README.md

 * [ ] Send skill to chat
 * [ ] Create rules compendium/journal for easy in-app lookup of the rules.
   * [ ] Add context-dependent help buttons which link to specific rule-sections.
+* [ ] Add inline-rolling on sheets.
+  * A roll result then automatically replaces the button to roll.
+* [ ] Better readability through styling.
+* [ ] Add the ability to drop/pick up inventory items to/from chat.
+  * [ ] Prompt player on sendToChat, if they want to allow the transfer of their item.
+* [ ] Automatically apply/show the penalties of an injury/illness.